 While upholstered bed frames are a great option for those who want muted style and luxe comfort, wood bed frames are a timeless, classy option that are available at a variety of price points.

 Want to support your mattress in style?
-Keep reading for our buying guide of upholstered vs. wood bed frames, so you can make the right decision for your style and habits.
+Keep reading for our buying guide of upholstered vs. wood bed frames, so you can learn how to choose a bed frame that suits your style and habits.

 Our wood and upholstered bed frames were thoughtfully engineered to welcome you into a good night’s sleep.